 Once you've prepared yourself for the dive, you're ready to take the plunge.
 If you choose to book a tour with a dive shop expect to spend between EUR 40 and EUR 50.

-You'll find 15 dive operators and at least 11 interesting dive sites to choose from.
+There are 15 dive services and at least 11 good dive sites in the area.

-Another good option is Attitude Plongée.
+A second option is Attitude Plongée.
 Specializing in "Baptisms," or trips for first time scuba divers, Attitude Plongee is one of the more reasonably priced diver operations in the area.
-You can reach them at (069) 672-5928.
+They can be reached at (069) 672-5928.

-A third good option is Tropicasub.
+A third option is Tropicasub.
 Specializing in daily wreck dives, with Tropicasub you can also sign up for adventures int he waters surrounding Ilet la Perle as well as canyon dives.
-They're situated in Le Carbet, in western Martinique.
+They're located in Le Carbet, in western Martinique.

 |Alpha Plongee Martinique||(059) 648-3034||0.1 mi.
 South of Central Grand Anse-d'Arlets|